Vaccine Euphoria Gives Way to New Worries | Hamodia.com

 Meanwhile, officials were monitoring progress of the pandemic in Gaza.
 Israeli health officials met with their Palestinian counterparts on Tuesday and urged them to quickly buy vaccines, the Kan public broadcaster reported.
 It was said to be the first high-level meeting between the sides since security ties were reestablished a few weeks ago.

-According to the report, the Palestinian Authority is in talks with Russia to acquire its vaccine and is expected to receive donated shots from international organizations for 20% of its population.
+According to the report, the Palestinian Authority is in talks with Russia to acquire its vaccine and is expected to receive donated shots from international organizations for 20 percent of its population.
 The donation, however, hinges on approval from the WHO, which will probably not come through before January.

-In another coronavirus-related story, the Shin Bet security service will stop its using its controversial phone surveillance measures to help track down potential COVID-19 carriers from January 20, according to Kan.
+In another coronavirus-related story, the Shin Bet security service will stop its using its controversial phone surveillance measures to help track down potential Covid carriers from January 20, according to Kan.

 However, it said the agency will continue to use the technology on those who refuse to cooperate with contact tracing efforts.